What Is the Proper Way to Measure Mine, or My Property Management Company’s Management Performance?

 Should I evaluate performance based on how much rent my property collects?

-Partially but only when compared with similar properties and market conditions.
+Partially, but only when compared with similar properties and market conditions.

 Does a tenant causing problems mean management failed?